Provar

 Options for Configuring the Environment to Allow the Provar CLI to Send Emails

-You must configure the environment using either of these options if you plan to run your Provar tests via the CLI on another machine (a machine without a full Provar installation).
+You must configure the environment using either of these options if you plan to run your Automation tests via the CLI on another machine (a machine without a full Automation installation).

 Option A: Copying SMTP configuration to the PROVAR_HOME directory